Growing Tomatoes In Containers

 - Some varieties of tomatoes Indeterminate 45-50cm container to grow.

 - Tomatoes grow well in containers made of terra-cotta containers, glazed ceramic containers, wooden boxes.
-The material of container maintains the temperature of the soil.
+The material of the container maintains the temperature of the soil.

 - The container should have 2 to 3 drainage holes.